wanghaisheng/heytcm-docs/src/content/docs/developers/stack.md

 ---
 title: "Stack"
-description: "What OpenMarch is built with"
+description: "What HeyTCM is built with"
 ---

 We have made our stack as easy as possible to contribute to, using common technolgies.

 # App

-We use [Electron](https://www.electronjs.org/) to make OpenMarch work as a desktop app.
+We use [Electron](https://www.electronjs.org/) to make HeyTCM work as a desktop app.
 It uses Node.js for system functionalites and supports a wide range of front-end frameworks.
 It runs anywhere, as it is basically just a Chromium browser.

 # Front-end